DraxFM/DraxPloit-Grabber/README.md

 Data Stealer written in **Python**

-*enjoy the script fuggas*

 #### :x: This program was made for educational purposes only.
 I do not condone or promote any illegal behavior that can be reproduced with my program! :x:

 ## important stuff
 01/23/2024: Last update was approximately half a year ago and this is due to the fact that the program is nothing like the competition.
 Yes, it still works but it is nothing compared to a grabber like empyrean.
 I have learned alot in the meantime and I do infact know how to script a Discord code injector and other new cool features but as this project never really got any attention I wouldn't know why I would put so much work into it.
 I will leave this here incase I will overhaul it, though for now I'm not planning on doing that.
 So for now, this is a goodbye!
 02/06/2024: i forgor to say that i will still fix bugs and adjust description etc. my bad
+07/23/2024: Project fully discontinued and archived.
+No Bug fixing or any further support will occur from now on.
+I don't feel like maintaining this software anymore.
+This project might get privated at any time.

 ## :large_blue_circle: - Content
 - [:100: - Features](#features)